-Keep Firecracker Plants well watered until they are well established.
+Keep Firecracker Plants well-watered until they are well-established.

 Once mature, it is drought-tolerant and can tolerate dry spells.

-Water this drought-resistant plant regularly throughout the growing season, but allow the soil to dry out between waterings.
+Water this drought-resistant fountain plant regularly throughout the growing season, but allow the soil to dry out between waterings.

 As winter approaches and it gets colder, bring your plant indoors.